 It all started with a big train…

 Families with children and couples with sparks in their eyes and picnic baskets in hand bombarded the loading deck, then the rest-stop and finally the walking trails.
-Baffled and amazed we made our way out into the hustle, bustle and commotion.
+Baffled and amazed we made our way out into the hustle, bustle, and commotion.
 I stood on the track like a damsel in distress—after all, it did feel as if we’re in a movie.
-Frank laughed, and marvel at the ridiculous amount of people who now crowded the small valley parking lot, and of course at me standing in the presence of such a beautifully crafted historic hunk of metal—grinning like a over-sized child.
+Frank laughed, and marvel at the ridiculous amount of people who now crowded the small valley parking lot, and of course at me standing in the presence of such a beautifully crafted historic hunk of metal—grinning like an over-sized child.

 Peace & Love